-While there is some development opportunity in these streets, there are also enough constraints meaning that comprehensive redevelopment is less likely.
-In the event that some parts are redeveloped - large development sites would appear out of place in context of the established low-scale multi-unit character.
+Large development sites would also appear out of place in context of the established low-scale multi-unit character that is unlikely to change in the foreseeable future.
 The lack of permit history and limited existing change in building height in these areas, combined with the other transformation limitations, presents an opportunity to retain the legacy of the existing built form and character relatively intact.

-Development of remaining lots should respond to and respect this established character of 1 to 2 storey multiunit development, with change occurring in an incremental manner.
+Development of remaining lots should respond to and respect this established character of 1 to 2 storey multi-unit development, with change occurring in an incremental manner.

-Incremental Change (residential peripheral areas where primary constraint is separation distance) - Map-areas 2D and 2F
+Incremental Change (residential peripheral areas where primary constraint is separation distance) - Map-areas 2D, E and